-Although positive examples of projects and initiatives can be found across this region, their policies, laws, traditions and gender roles are generally a hindrance to achieving gender equality in the energy sector in all the ECO countries.
-More specifically, all countries have one or more laws preventing women from working in the same industries as men (either targeting specific industries or preventing women from occupying hazardous or "morally inappropriate" jobs).
+Although positive examples of projects and initiatives can be found across this region, their policies, laws, traditions and gender roles are generally a hindrance to achieving greater involvement of women in the energy sector in all the ECO countries.
 Currently, most ECO countries' governments are aware of the gender inequality prevailing in the fields of energy and climate-change-mitigation and have begun to implement policies to change this situation.
-However, a much stronger effort is needed to challenge and change traditional gender roles and improve women's socio-economic situations to empower them through a transition to a green economy.
-Regarding the gender roles and socio-economic conditions of women the ECO region, Econoler has identified the following four main factors that can negatively affect women's relations with energy (as consumers and as economic participants in the energy value chain): (1) limited decision-making opportunities of women; (2) a relatively inferior economic status preventing many women from accessing clean and reliable energy sources; (3) energy consumption shaped by women's domestic roles; and (4) the labour market's gender segregation preventing women from accessing benefits provided by the green economy.
+Likewise, continued efforts are needed to improve women's socio-economic situations to empower them through a transition to a green economy.
+Regarding the gender roles and socio-economic conditions of women the ECO region, the BNA report has identified the following four main factors that can negatively affect women's relations with energy (as consumers and as economic participants in the energy value chain): (1) limited decision-making opportunities of women; (2) a relatively inferior economic status preventing many women from accessing clean and reliable energy sources; (3) energy consumption shaped by women's domestic roles; and (4) the labour market's gender segregation preventing women from accessing benefits provided by the green economy.